sftcd/tlspad/README.md

        sine of where we are in the overall tune (so max about the middle)

+- added another ensemble (mapping of midi channels to instrumennts); not as much difference as expected but more playing to be done

 - note length/freq currently chosen via a simple normalisation (basically percent between min and mix) but I seem to see lots of sessions with v. few packet sizes which means I get